 A provider cannot deny you a copy of your records because you have not paid for the services you have received.

 However, a provider may charge for the reasonable costs for copying and mailing the records.
+State-by-State Guide of Medical Record Copying Fees.
 The provider cannot charge you a fee for searching for or retrieving your records.

 Provider’s Psychotherapy Notes